tempestt-neal/home/_talks/ijcb24_tutorial.md

 2. Gathering user perspectives and experiences.
 3. Improving biometric systems based on user feedback and qualitative insights.

-We anticipate that the majority of attendees will be academics and students involved in biometric research, with a general interest in qualitative research design, totaling 10-20 people.

 ## Prerequisites for the Participants
 No prerequisites are required for attendees.
 However, a general understanding of biometric technologies and their applications, along with a genuine interest in the intersection of biometrics and user experience, as well as the ethical and social implications of biometric technologies, will help participants engage more deeply with the content.

-## List of Topics and Duration
+## List of Topics
-We anticipate the tutorial will last a total of 2.5 hours.
-Proposed topics include the following:
+Topics include the following:

 1. **What is Qualitative Research?**
-   **Duration:** 15 mins
    - Definition and key characteristics of qualitative research
    - Differences between qualitative and quantitative research
    - Applications and relevance in various fields, with a focus on biometrics

 2. **Qualitative Research Methods**
-   **Duration:** 60 mins
    - **Interviews**
      - Types of interviews (structured, semi-structured)
      - Designing interview questions